wanttobeamaster/dify-docs/en/getting-started/dify-for-education.md

 ## Benefits

-Dify for Education currently offers a **50% discount** coupon for **one Dify Professional Plan subscription**.
+Dify for Education offers **a 50% off coupon for the Dify Professional Plan subscription**.

 {% hint style="info" %}
-More exclusive education benefits will be added in the future.
+More exclusive educational benefits will be added in the future.
 {% endhint %}

 ## How to Apply for Dify for Education